pavelsavara/nMars/ReadMe.txt

 - evolver - engine for Darwinistic evolution
 - screensaver - visualisation for evolver
 - p2p evolver - distributed version of evolver
-- parser & core engine unit tests
 - faster core engine - array of C# delegates as implementation of instructions

-* More info about Corewars can be found here http://www.koth.org/
+* More info about Corewars can be found here http://www.koth.org/, http://groups.google.com/group/rec.games.corewar

 Redcode Definitions library